-The Industrial Immune System is a fundamental AI platform for OT cyber defense.
-The self-learning technology passively learns what ‘normal’ looks like across OT, IT and industrial IoT.
+The Industrial Immune System is a fundamental AI technology for OT cyber defense.
+It works by passively learning what ‘normal’ looks like across OT, IT and industrial IoT, allowing it to detect even the subtlest signals of emerging cyber-threats in real time.

-This intelligent understanding allows it to recognize even subtle signals of emerging cyber threats in real time.
-The technology is protocol agnostic and can be deployed across a range of OT environments, providing full coverage of the organization without disrupting daily operations.
+This self-learning technology is protocol agnostic and can be deployed across a range of OT environments, providing full coverage of the organization without disrupting daily operations.